Debbatisudheer/batch-sizes-and-epoches/README.md

         Evaluates the trained model on the same training data (not ideal for real-world scenarios) using model.evaluate().
 This gives test loss and accuracy values.

+Output:
+  Epoch 1/5:
+    Train Loss: 2.32, Train Accuracy: 3.12%
+  Epoch 2/5:
+    Train Loss: 2.31, Train Accuracy: 9.90%
+  Epoch 3/5:
+    Train Loss: 2.30, Train Accuracy: 11.83%
+  Epoch 4/5:
+    Train Loss: 2.29, Train Accuracy: 12.71%
+  Epoch 5/5:
+    Train Loss: 2.29, Train Accuracy: 13.12%
+  Test Loss: 2.22, Test Accuracy: 21.60%

+Observations:
+- Training Progress: The model's training progresses over five epochs.
+However, there is no indication of improvement in either loss or accuracy from epoch to epoch.
+- Low Accuracy: Throughout training, the accuracy remains quite low, starting from around 3% and reaching only about 13% by the end of the training phase.
+This suggests that the model is not learning effectively from the training data.
+- Fluctuating Loss and Accuracy: Within each epoch, there are fluctuations in both loss and accuracy across different batches.
+This could indicate instability in training or inconsistency in the data.
+- Test Performance: The model's performance on the test set is also quite low, with a test accuracy of around 21.6%.
+This suggests that the model is not able to generalize well to unseen data.

+These observations indicate that the model may require further optimization or adjustments to improve its performance.
+This could involve tuning hyperparameters, adjusting the model architecture, or investigating the quality of the training data.